aquanodemusic/aquanode-plugins/effects/irforge/README.md

 *An Impulse response foundry and convolver.*

+>LOUDNESS WARNING: To make the impulse response sound loud enough, turn up both the Mix and Output Knobs all the way up.
+But then, make sure NOT to turn down the Mix knob anymore - otherwise you'd hear the raw audio you send in much louder than before.

 IRForge is an all-in-one Cepstral Impulse Response Generation and Application Plugin.

 Live-Record or Drop in any audio sample and IRForge turns it into an impulse response (IR)